VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

   ![Create deployment start](create_deployment_start.webp)

-When you already have at least one deployment you can create a new one by clicking on the `Create deployment` button:
+When you already have at least one deployment you can create a new one by clicking on the `Create` button:

    ![Create deployment continue](create_deployment_continue.webp)